tdtask/Weather/README.md

 # Weather
-Application of weather which export json or xml file with data for today.
+Application of weather which export json or xml files with data for today.

 For start application, need to use "php artisan serve" in root of project.